anthonychaves/2019fa-project-anthonychaves/README.md

 ## A CSCI-E-29 Project
 #### by Anthony Chaves

 This project is an effort to ease the learning curve for those new to using Python for data science.
 The aim is to provide an overview of the current Python ecosystem and the tools currently in favor with Python-friendly data scientists.
+The goal of this project is to help you be a good Python developer.
+We will examine several tools that are part of this practice, including:
+* The Python command line environment
+* The PyCharm IDE
+* Creating and destroying Python virtual environments
+* Python module and package management
+* Good practices using git as part of your development workflow
+* Testing with PyTest
+* Interactive debugging using the PyCharm debugger

 * Python Runtime Environment
   * Python Virtual machine overview